How to Fund Green Space Projects

 Sara Lom, CEO, The Tree Council recommends housing organisations make the most of the current momentum around outside space and the environment.
 She says,

-When it comes to third-party collaboration, Tony Leach, CEO of Parks for London suggests that collaborators could not only bring funding, but also lead the development and delivery of such projects, easing the burden for housing organisations.
+When it comes to third-party collaboration, Tony Leach, CEO of Parks for London suggests that collaborators could not only bring funding but also lead the development and delivery of such projects, easing the burden for housing organisations.
 He says, “The Canal and Rivers Trust in association with Catalyst Housing looked at joining up their green spaces and the communities.
 They produced a funding application and have delivered an amazing project.
-This is a great example of third-party collaboration working for the benefit of people and planet.
-There are many charities, trusts, and foundations that give you access to pots of money in order to deliver improvements.”
+This is a great example of third-party collaboration working for the benefit of people and the planet.
+Many charities, trusts, and foundations give you access to pots of money to deliver improvements.”

 Supply Chain Expertise